Wycott/WordSearchGenerator/README.md

 When you're happy with the grid, you can press `FILL` to add letters to the remaining empty squares on the grid.

-You can then use the Snipping Tool or similar to grab the screen and print the puzzle out
+You can then use the Snipping Tool or similar to grab the screen and print the puzzle out.

+## Further Development

+The initial application was thrown together in a weekend to entertain my children back in 2018, but there is considerable scope for development.
+There are a lot of issues ranging from minor to not-so-minor that new developers or hobbyists could use to cut their teeth on.

 *Last updated: 28 October 2022*